datacamp-content/courses-introduction-to-shell/chapter5.md

 ## How can I edit a file?

-Unix has a bewildering variety of text editors, some of which combine the power of a full-blown IDE with the readability of Egyptian hieroglyphics.
+Unix has a bewildering variety of text editors, some of which combine the power of tools like RStudio or the Jupyter Notebook with the readability of Egyptian hieroglyphics.
 For this course,
 we will use a very simple editor called Nano.